-Urdu poet Rahat Indori, who had tested positive for Covid-19, dies at 70
+Urdu poet Rahat Indori dies at 70, had tested positive for Covid-19

 He suffered two heart attacks.